relay-integrations/pagerduty/partner.md

 ![](media/integration-key.png)

 ### Integrating Relay Triggers With a PagerDuty Service
+1. Follow the steps in the [Adding a Relay Connection for PagerDuty Triggers](#adding-a-relay-connection-for-pagerduty-triggers) section to obtain a Relay workflow trigger webhook url, then continue in PagerDuty.
-1. From the **Configuration** menu, select **Services**.
+2. From the **Configuration** menu, select **Services**.
-3. Using your Relay Workflow webhook url, follow the official [PagerDuty documentation for adding a webhook](https://support.pagerduty.com/docs/webhooks)
+3. Using your Relay workflow webhook url, follow the official [PagerDuty documentation for adding a webhook](https://support.pagerduty.com/docs/webhooks)

 ## In Relay